test-fullautomation/robotframework-robotlog2rqm/README.rst

       Log      This is Testcase 01

    Testcase 02
-      [Documentation]  This new testcase will be created if -createmissing argument ...  is provided when importing
+      [Documentation]  This new testcase will be created if --createmissing argument ...  is provided when importing
       [Tags]   FID-113  robotfile-https://github.com/test-fullautomation
       Log      This is Testcase 02